lifting-bits/AnghaBench/README.md

   -o OUTFILE, --outfile OUTFILE
                         Output file to write, default to stdout
 ```

-The `download.sh` script will download pre-made bitcode archives.o

 The `compress.sh` script compresses compiled bitcode for archiving.